mfcovington/Perl-PrereqInstaller/README.md

 # DESCRIPTION

-Extract the names of the modules explicitly loaded in Perl scripts and modules, check which modules are not installed, and install the missing modules.
+Extract the names of the modules explicitly loaded in Perl files, check which modules are not installed, and install the missing modules.
 Since this module relies on [Perl::PrereqScanner](https://metacpan.org/pod/Perl::PrereqScanner) to statically identify dependencies, it has the same caveats regarding identifying loaded modules.
 Therefore, modules that are loaded dynamically (e.g.,